kirbyjp/black-box-oracle/README.md

 These components are described in the patent draft and illustrated via the Alignment Achieved Cube graphic.

+### Related Work and Differentiation

+While existing systems address aspects of traceability, drift detection, and audit logging, they often do so in isolation—and with significant resource overhead.
+For example:

+- **Concept drift detection frameworks** (e.g., DDM, ADWIN) monitor statistical shifts in data distributions, but do not trace semantic alignment or reasoning evolution.
+- **Audit trail tools** (e.g., MLflow, SageMaker Registry) log model versions and approvals, yet lack replayable, per-decision logic inspection.
+- **Black box interpretability methods** (e.g., SHAP, LIME) offer feature attribution, not forensic replay or drift-aware reasoning traceability.
+- **Enterprise provenance systems** focus on data lineage and telemetry, often requiring heavy infrastructure and vendor lock-in.

+This architecture introduces a novel, modular approach to:
+- **Alignment drift tracking**—semantic, periodic snapshots of model reasoning
+- **Replayable audit trails**—inspectable logic chains across time
+- **Model-agnostic deployment**—no dependence on specific frameworks or vendors
+- **Lightweight operation**—designed for periodic audits, not continuous resource drain

+By unifying these capabilities, it enables legal-grade forensic inspection of AI behavior—without the complexity or cost of existing solutions.
+---
+**Disclosure Timestamp**
+This document and its contents were publicly disclosed on **August 1, 2025**, by John Kirby in Denton County, Texas, USA.
+This serves as timestamped prior art to establish novelty and prevent monopolistic patenting.

 **Author**: John Kirby
 **Date of Disclosure**: August 1, 2025